Home Is a kitchen covered by contents insurance?

 • Countertop

-• Waste shredder (part of the kitchen equipment)
+• Garbage disposer (part of kitchen equipment)

-• Extractor hood (built-in)
+• Range hood (built-in)

 • Outdoor kitchen (fixed)